 Project Ensemble Sandbox

 The HKMA has completed the building and setup of the Sandbox, which is designed to facilitate interbank settlement using experimental tokenised money, focusing on transactions involving tokenised assets.
-Through the Sandbox, the HKMA seeks to examine technical interoperability among tokenised assets, tokenised deposits and wCBDC, while enabling industry participants to conduct end-to-end testing of tokenised asset transactions in practical business scenarios.
+Through the Sandbox, the HKMA seeks to examine technical interoperability among tokenised assets, tokenised deposits and the e-HKD, while enabling industry participants to conduct end-to-end testing of tokenised asset transactions in practical business scenarios.

 After thorough consideration of industry interest, prevailing market trends and potential innovative impact, the initial round of experimentation will cover tokenisation of both traditional financial assets and real-world assets, focusing on four main themes: fixed income and investment funds, liquidity management, green and sustainable finance, and trade and supply chain finance.
 The HKMA will continue to actively engage with the industry to gauge interest in tokenisation, develop new themes and identify further use cases for tokenisation.